Softness/Hardness

 Physical Assessment

 The silicone will feel very different depending on how big the piece is, if you had a small piece of one of the softer materials, it would feel soft, but the larger pieces made out of the same material will feel harder.
-This can be due to geometry, shape, and surface area.
+This can be due to geometry, and surface area.

 Squeeze: Gripping and squeezing a 1" diameter shaft out of #30 or #18, there will be very little compression, some compression with 10 but with 0050 you could some, and easily with 0020.
 However, if this was 2" in diameter, #10 will feel as difficult as #18 and #0050 seems as difficult as #10.